 2016 Philly Awards, with Dazium Design, Award of Distinction

-Miranda comes to us from The Harwood Institute for Public Innovation, based in the Washington DC area.
-There, she managed and directed significant community-based research initiatives in communities across the US and abroad.
-Miranda holds an MS in health and social policy from University College Cork-Ireland and an MA in communications and public engagement from Kansas State University.
-As Kansas’ first US-Ireland Alliance Mitchell Scholar, her research focused on SNAP policy and local responses to food insecurity.
+Miranda previously worked at The Harwood Institute for Public Innovation, based in the Washington DC area, where she managed and directed significant community-based research initiatives in communities across the US and abroad.
+Miranda holds an MS in social policy from University College Cork-Ireland and an MA in communications and public engagement from Kansas State University.
+As Kansas’ first Mitchell Scholar, her research in Ireland focused on SNAP policy and local responses to food insecurity.

 “I’m thrilled to be part of a team of brilliant people with the knowledge and drive necessary to create sustainable change at the local and state levels.
-I’m honored to put my experience with coalitions and local food systems to work here at KC Healthy Kids in order to create a more healthy and equitable Kansas,” Miranda says.
+I’m honored to put my experience with coalitions and local food systems to work here at KC Healthy Kids to create a healthier and more equitable Kansas."